lukencode/FluentEmail/README.markdown

 **Dependency Injection**
 You can configure FluentEmail in startup.cs with these helper methods.
-This will by default inject IFluentEmail (send a single email) and FluentEmailFactory (used to send multiple emails in a single context) with the
+This will by default inject IFluentEmail (send a single email) and IFluentEmailFactory (used to send multiple emails in a single context) with the
 ISender and ITemplateRenderer configured using AddRazorRenderer(), AddSmtpSender() or other packages.

 ```csharp